Communicating Ugandan Style

 Begin any conversation with a greeting:

 Even waiters and waitresses will respond positively if you greet them first before ordering a coke or something.
 Keep your questions simple, especially if you are out in the country and someone speaks a limited kind of English.
 Ugandans will speak at least two, but many speak three languages.
-If you are both standing, greet by offering your hand, a handshake does miracles here, usually it is not too firm.
+If you are both standing, greet by offering your hand, a handshake does miracles here, usually, it is not too firm as you might be used too.

 If you know someone:

-This is respect, in Baganda culture direct eye contact is avoided out of respect, not a sign of rudeness or an attempt to hide something.
+This is respect, in Baganda culture direct eye contact is avoided out of respect, not a sign of rudeness or an attempt to hide something, though some might see it that way.

 When a child or woman kneels in front of you: